Undergraduate Course

 You can find further information on how to apply, including information on transferring from another university, applying if you are not currently at a school or college, and applying for readmission on our How to apply and entry requirements page.

-If you receive an undergraduate offer to study with us in October 2024 and live in the UK, you will receive an email invitation to book onto one of our Offer Holder Days.
-Our Colchester Campus Offer Holder Days run from February to May 2024 on various Wednesdays and Saturdays, and our Southend Campus events run in April and May.
-These events provide the opportunity to meet your department, tour our campus and accommodation, and chat to current students.
-To support your attendance, we are offering a travel bursary, allowing you to claim up to £150 as reimbursement for travel expenses.
-For further information about Offer Holder Days, including terms and conditions and eligibility criteria for our travel bursary, please visit our webpage.
+If you receive an undergraduate offer to study with us in October 2026 and live in the UK, you will receive an email invitation to book onto one of our Open Days.
+These events provide the opportunity to meet your department, join interesting taster sessions, tour our campus and accommodation, and chat to current students.
+You can visit our Open Days event page for more information, including terms and conditions.

 A sunny day with banners flying on Colchester Campus Square 4.